top of page

-The Reactor Physics research group at Ben-Gurion University of the Negev is primarily interested in fundamental core physics, including experimental core physics, neutron transport theory, and in-core fuel management.
+The Neutron Transport & Reactor Physics research group at Ben-Gurion University of the Negev is dedicated to unraveling the mysteries of neutron transport theory and fundamental core physics.
+The group’s interests also include experimental core physics and in-core stochastic optimization.

-The group’s main research efforts include the development of improved transport corrections for the multigroup neutron diffusion equation (The Ronen Method), the study of innovative evolutionary algorithms for core design optimization, and neutron transport calculations for neutrino experiments in the European Spallation Source (ESS).
+The group’s research encompasses various topics, including developing advanced neutron transport corrections for the multigroup neutron diffusion equation, studying innovative evolutionary algorithms for optimizing core design, and conducting neutron transport calculations for neutrino experiments in the European Spallation Source (ESS).

 With us, you can expect the unexpected! (but in a good way).